-The Board of Trustees of The Ohio State University shal I establish the ENGIE-Axium Endowed Chair Fund effective rided by Ohio State Energy Partners.
-The annual distribution from this fund shall be used to pr competitive position.
-Appointment to the position shall be approved by the University's Board of Trustees. • In any given year that the endowment distribution is not either be held in the distribution account to be used in su reinvested in the endowment principal at the discretion of finance and chief financial officer.
-The investment and management of and expenditures fruit University policies and procedures, as approved by the E It is the desire of the University that the quasi-endowment established herein should benefit the University.
+The Board of Trustees of The Ohio State University shall establish the ENGIE-Axium Endowed Professorship Fund effective \\\\/\\\, with the academic collaboration funds provided by Ohio State Energy Partners.

+The annual distribution from this fund shall be used to provide a professorship position that will enhance Ohio State's competitive position.
+Appointment to the position shall be recommended to the provost or his/her designee by the appropriate dean and approved by the University's Board of Trustees.

+In any given year that the endowment distribution is not fully used for its intended purpose, the unused portion shall either be held in the distribution account to be used in subsequent years for the purposes of the endowment, or reinvested in the endowment principal at the discretion of the provost and senior vice president for business and finance and chief financial officer.

+The investment and management of and expenditures from all endowment funds shall be in accordance with University policies and procedures, as approved by the Board of Trustees and amended from time to time.

+It is the desire of the University that the quasi-endowment established herein should benefit the University.
 The University reserves the right to modify the purposes of this fund, however, if such purposes become unlawful, impracticable, impossible to achieve, or wasteful, provided that such fund shall only be used for the University's charitable purposes.
-In seeking such modification, the University shall consult the provost and senior vice presiden for business and finance and chief financial officer.
+In seeking such modification, the University shall consult the provost and senior vice president for business and finance and chief financial officer.
 Modifications to endowed funds shall be approved by the University's Board of Trustees, in accordance with the policies of the University.

-Amount Establishing Endowment: \$2,000,000 Fund/Org Number: 483209/85966 Bruce A. McPheron Executive Vice President and Provost The Ohio State University Date
+Bruce A. McPheron Executive Vice President and Provost The Ohio State University